-The flag of the city of Cusco is composed of 7 horizontal stripes with all the colors of the rainbow: red, orange, yellow, green, indigo, blue and purple.
-This peculiar characteristic makes many tourists confuse this flag with the flag recognized around the world to represent the fight of the LGTBIQ+ community: lesbians, gays, transexuals, bisexuals, intersexuals and a long etc.
+The flag of Cusco has 7 horizontal stripes with all the colors of the rainbow: red, orange, yellow, green, indigo, blue and purple.
+This makes many tourists confuse this flag with LGTBIQ+ community flag which represents the fight of the lesbians, gays, transexuals, bisexuals, intersexuals and a long etc.

 How did the Cusco flag come about?

 What is true is that since 1948, there’s been a radio station in Cusco called “Tawantinsuyu” that plays popular traditional music and was funded by Mr. Raúl Montesinos Espejo.
-This was precisely this man who presented the “flag of the Incas” in the 25th anniversary of his radio station.
-This design of 7 horizontal stripes captivated the people after being carried in a procession to the Plaza de Armas where it was raised in the main pavilion.
+This man was who presented the “flag of the Incas” in the 25th anniversary of his radio station.
+This design of 7 horizontal stripes captivated the people after being carried in a procession to the Plaza de Armas.
 This great flag was made with the sponsorship of the beer factory Cervesur.

 Many tell the story that, in creating its design, Mr. Raúl Montesinos was inspired by the wiphala, an Aymara banner of seven colors created in Bolivia in 1945 for the First Indigenist Congress.
-Unlike the Cusco flag, a wiphala is characterized by its checkered design.
-This theory is reaffirmed by the fact that the owner of Radio Tawantinsuyu spent part of his childhood in Bolivia.
+Unlike the flag of Cusco, a checkered design characterizes the wiphala.
+The fact that the owner of Radio Tawantinsuyu spent part of his childhood in Bolivia reaffirms this theory.

 Little by little, Raúl Montesinos’ design grew in popularity over the whole city and is linked to the ancient Tawantinsuyu by many.
-Because of this, after 5 years, this flag was declared official by Julio Gilberto Muñiz Caparó, mayor of the Municipality of Cusco in 1978, without having presented any type of studies to back up his decision.
+Because of this, after 5 years in 1978, Julio Gilberto Muñiz Caparó, mayor of the Municipality of Cusco declared official this flag without having presented any type of studies to back up his decision.

 This flag has been accepted also, until this day, by diverse indigenous groups in countries like Ecuador and Bolivia and entered forcefully in diverse traditional practices.